 Sometimes parents refuse mediation because communication has broken down with the school, they have general mistrust of the school and/or the Department of Education, or they just don't have a full understanding of the dispute resolution process.
 In addition, parents may not realize that they can have both mediation and an impartial hearing.
 When parents refuse to participate in a school's request for mediation, the school may suggest that the parents speak with the Mediation Center who can explain the benefits of the mediation process and encourage parents to reconsider.
 This voluntary process is called a "Neutral Party Session."
-Schools may want to give parents a mediation fact sheet (see attached "Frequently Asked Questions about Special Education Mediation" on page 18).
+Schools should give parents a mediation fact sheet (see attached "Frequently Asked Questions about Special Ed Mediation" on page 17).
 If the parent declines mediation, the Mediation Center will notify the appropriate Department of Education representative.

-The DOE may not deny or delay a parent's right to a due process hearing if the parent chooses not to participate in mediation or the neutral party session.
+NOTE: The DOE may not deny or delay a parent's right to a due process hearing if the parent chooses not to participate in the Neutral Party Session.